benlavender/homelab-docs/guides/Linux/guides/dm-crypt-luks.md

 sudo hdparm --security-prompt-for-password --user-master u --security-set-pass /dev/sda
 ```

-9. Now issue the erase command with the same password when prompted:
+9. I will elect to use the enhanced version.
+Now issue the erase command with the same password when prompted:

 ```bash
 sudo hdparm --security-prompt-for-password --user-master u --security-erase-enhanced /dev/sda